jygan/Advanced-Lane-Detection/README.md

 ![Perspective Transform 3](output_images/pers2.png?raw=true "Perspective Transform 3")
 ![Perspective Transform 4](output_images/pers2_f.png?raw=true "Perspective Transform 4")

-## Detect lane pixels and fit to find the lane boundary.<a name="5"/>
+## Step 5: Detect lane pixels and fit to find the lane boundary.<a name="5"/>

 After applying calibration, thresholding, and a perspective transform to a road image, we have a binary image where the lane lines stand out clearly as shown above.
 Next a polynomial curve is fitted to the lanes.
 This is defined in the function **for_sliding_window()** included in the file **sliding_main.py**

 For this, I first take a histogram along all the columns in the lower half of the image.
-Th histogram plot is shown below.
+The histogram plot is shown below.
 ![Lane ppixel histogram](output_images/hist.png?raw=true "Lane ppixel histogram") With this histogram, I am adding up the pixel values along each column in the image.
 In my thresholded binary image, pixels are either 0 or 1, so the two most prominent peaks in this histogram will be good indicators of the x-position of the base of the lane lines.
 I use that as a starting point to search for the lines.
 From that point, I use a sliding window, placed around the line centers, to find and follow the lines up to the top of the frame.
 The sliding window technique can be shown as in the below image:
 ![Lane pixel histogram](output_images/slide.png?raw=true "Lane pixel histogram") In the above image the sliding windows are shown in green, left lanes are red colored, right lanes are blue colored and the polynomial fits are yellow lines.

 This pipeline when applied to the video frames gives lots of jittering between the frames.
-I have implemented the smoothing/average over 10 previous frames to get a jitter free lane lane detection.
-This average value polynomial fits of the previous frames are also used in senarios where the poly fits are not resonable in the current frame as shown in the figure below.
+I have implemented the smoothing/average over 10 previous frames to get a jitter free lane detection.
+This average value polynomial fits of the previous frames are also used in senarios where the polynomial fits are not reasonable in the current frame as shown in the figure below.
 ![Smoothened values](output_images/smooth.png?raw=true "Smoothened values") Here the green lines are the polynomial fit of the past 10 frames and the blue represents the polynomial fit for the current frame.
 The lane pixels are pink colored.
 It can be observed that the left and right lanes cross each other which is not a practical scenario, so a better judgement call here is to consider the averaged polynomial of the past frames in these cases.

-## Determine the curvature of the lane and vehicle position with respect to center.<a name="6"/>
+## Step 6: Determine the curvature of the lane and vehicle position with respect to center.<a name="6"/>
 The **curvature of the lanes** f<sub>(y)</sub> are calculated by using the formulae R<sub>(curve)</sub>
 ![Curvature](output_images/rcurve.png?raw=true "Curvature")

 The **vehicle position** is calculated as the difference between the image center and the lane center.
 It is shown in the below image as the offset from the center

-## Warp the detected lane boundaries back onto the original image.<a name="7"/>
+## Step 7: Overlay the detected lane boundaries back onto the original image.<a name="7"/>

-NOw we can wrap the detected lanes on the original images using inverse perspective transform.
+Now we can wrap the detected lanes on the original images using inverse perspective transform.
 The below image shows the mapping of the polynomial fits on the original image. **The region between the lanes are colored green indicating higher confidence region.
 The region on the farthest end are colored red indicating that the lanes detected are low confidence region.**

 ![Mapped Original](output_images/finalimage.png?raw=true "Mapped Original")